-Early Learning Coalition of Sarasota County named one of the 2018 and 2019 Best Places to Work in Sarasota and Manatee!
+Early Learning Coalition of Sarasota County once again named one of the

 The Early Learning Coalition of Sarasota hosted an inaugural Early Learning Breakfast for Business Champions on Tuesday March 6th to recognize local business efforts toward making childcare more accessible and teach community leaders about the cost and necessity of early learning.